-At the point where Haigler Creek cuts deeply into the rim of the Colorado Plateau is a portion of Tonto National Forest dotted with swimming and fishing holes, not to mention hiking and equestrian trails.
+Located at the point where Haigler Creek cuts deeply into the rim of the Colorado Plateau.
+This portion of Tonto National Forest isdotted with swimming holes and hiking trails.
 A few popular routes near here are Hell’s Gate Trail #37, Bear Flat Trail #178, and Pocket Trail #38, which wind through the Haigler Canyon and Hellsgate Wilderness Area that surround Alderwood.
 Trout abound, as do javelinas and other wildlife, including the occasional mountain lion.

 “Exactly what we were looking for with much appreciated privacy and no one else around.
 Fires were allowed and there was a peaceful spring nearby.
-We even were lucky enough to fall asleep to a light rainstorm.
 Definitely a spot to revisit.” –The Dyrt camper Emm S.

 “Portajohns available but no potable water.
 Leave No Trace.
 Shoreline camping.
 Can get crowded and loud.
 Otherwise awesome.” –The Dyrt camper Leanne S.

 Kayak up the Salt River from Burnt Corral Campground and you’ll see golden-hued hills lined with saguaro, like silent sentinels.
-In the distance, rocky prominatories jut up out of the desert, a reminder of the complex geologic history that has been shaping Arizona since it drifted up from the South Pole to its present location above the equator over millions upon millions of years.
+In the distance, rocky prominatories jut up out of the desert, a reminder of the complex geologic history of Arizona.

 “For $12 per night, it offers many amenities: nice waterfront sites with picnic table, fire ring, boat ramp, drinking water, plenty of pit toilets (clean given the number of people at the campground that week), and group sites.
 There are some easy pull-thru sites for RV’s.” –The Dyrt camper Shari G.

 Did you know that the Tonto National Forest is home to one of the largest solar-powered campgrounds in the United States?
-Cholla Campground harnesses the sunshine that makes Arizona such a popular destination for snowbirds to generate lighting, air conditioning, and ventilation for the welcome center and bath houses, pump well water, and power the 41 RV sites with 30 amp hookups.
+Cholla Campground offers outstanding recreational opportunities.
+It harnesses the sunshine that makes Arizona such a popular destination for snowbirds to generate lighting, air conditioning, and ventilation for the welcome center and bath houses, pump well water, and power the 41 RV sites with 30 amp hookups.